-In times of increasing awareness of sustainability and environmental protection, the great strength of tinplate lies in its incredible recyclability.
-In Germany, it has consistently exceeded all recycling quotas for the past ten years.
-In 2017, for example, a whopping 91 percent of the tinplate used as packaging material in Germany was recycled – in Europe, the figure was 80.5 percent.
-This makes tinplate the recycling champion among all packaging materials.
+The greatest strength of tinplate is its incredible recyclability.
+In Germany, the material has consistently exceeded all required recycling rates for 10 years.
+In 2018, a whopping 90.4 percent of the tinplate used as packaging material in Germany was recycled – in Europe the figure was 82.5 percent.
+This makes tinplate the recycling champion among packaging materials.

-Packaging steel from thyssenkrupp: from Andernach to the entire world
+Packaging steel from thyssenkrupp: from Andernach to the whole world

-In Andernach, Germany, thyssenkrupp produces around 1.5 million metric tons of packaging steel annually in the world’s largest production site of its kind.
-Our experts at thyssenkrupp Rasselstein roll steel down to a thickness of 0.1 millimeters and finish its surface with tin or chromium.
-They then deliver the finished tinplate to packaging manufacturers around the world.
-In addition to cans for food and pet food, our packaging steel is also used for other products, such as beverage and aerosol cans, containers for chemical products, crown corks, and screw caps.
+In Andernach in Rhineland-Palatinate – the world’s largest site of its kind – thyssenkrupp produces around 1.5 million tons of packaging steel each year.
+To achieve this, experts at thyssenkrupp Rasselstein roll steel down to a thickness of up to 0.1 millimeters and coat its surface with tin or chromium.
+The resulting tinplate is then delivered to packaging manufacturers around the world.
+Alongside cans for food and pet food, packaging steel is used for beverage and aerosol cans, containers for chemical and technical products or crown caps and screw caps.